graphql-dotnet/server/README.md

                 return Task.CompletedTask;
             };
         })
-        // It is required when both GraphQL HTTP and GraphQL WebSockets middlewares are mapped to the same endpoint (by default 'graphql').
-        .AddDefaultEndpointSelectorPolicy()
         // Add required services for GraphQL request/response de/serialization
         .AddSystemTextJson() // For .NET Core 3+
         .AddNewtonsoftJson() // For everything else